 No. Section Response 15 Policy 9 - Road Traffic Improvements (p.84) The Council will assess the impact on the highway network in connection with the determination of planning applications.
 Where interventions are secured through development these will need to be fair and reasonably related to the development and what is necessary to make a development acceptable may not be consistent with the current Network Improvement Strategy, although this will be considered in decision making.
-16 Policy 15 - Local Green Space (p.103); Map 23 - Designated Local Green Space in Diss (p.106) The Council has previously expressed its in principle support for the identification of Local Green Spaces within the Neighbourhood bit However, the Council would repeat it's objection (raised during the Regulation 14 stage) to the identification of the Diss High chool Playing I lds as Local Green Space.
-As set out previously, the NPPF states that local anning authorn is for suld give great weight to the need to create, expandor alter chools through the preparation of plans'.
-The Council remains signicate of concern I that the designation of the playing fields as a Local Green Sp. to would place inappropriate limitations on the possible future expandor of the school.
-Whilst criteria (b) of the policy goes and way to addressing this concern, the Council believes that criteria such as one allowing for the expansion where it preserves the openness of the land is an exhapt or an inappropriate restriction, about which the Council is concerned.
-As noted in earlier comments, the Council is concerned.
-As noted in earlier comments, the Council is aware of several examples of Neighbourhood Plans, day aloped lowly (including Taverham Neighbourhood Plan and Redden Nil was arleston Neighbourhood Plan), that have had school playing fields remains in from the clists of potential Local Green Spaces due to concern is about their theory impact on school provision.
-What the Council annot foresee that it would support the development of the bool site for ses such as housing, South Norfolk Council has also revious their than two did not support any designation that would reviet the leasure centre and other complementary uses being able to each, ally relocate to this site.
-Whilst South Norfolk Council will continue to engage with the Town Council about alternative locations for leisure facilities consistent with the Town Council's aspiration for the Waveney Quarter, it is not yet certain that such locations are deliverable.
-Should locations within or nearby the Waveney Quarter be undeliverable, the restriction on further develo in sufficient homes, jobs and other essential infrastructure.
+16 Policy 15 - Local Green Space (p.103); Map 23 - Designated Local Green Space in Diss (p.106) The Council has previously expressed its in principle support for the identification of Local Green Spaces within the Neighbourhood of the Newever, the Council would repeat it's objection (raised during the Regulation 14 stage) to the identification of the Diss Highs chool Playing olds as Local Green Space.
+As set out previously, the NPPF states that local canning authorias for ould give great weight to the need to create, expand or alter phools through the preparation of plans'.
+The Council remains significant, concern is that the designation of the playing fields as a Local Green Space would place inappropriate limitations on the postible future expanders in the school.
+Whilst criteria (b) of the policy goes and every to addressing this concern, the Council believes that criteria such as one allowing for the expansion where it preserves the openness of the land is an exception of an inappropriate restriction, about which the Council is concerned.
+As noted in earlies comments, the Council is aware of several examples of Neighbourhood Plans, decapoped loady (including Taverham Neighbourhood Plan and Reden all we parleston Neighbourhood Plan), that have had school playing folds remained from the clists of potential Local Green Spaces due to concounts about their order or impact on school provision.
+What the Council annot foresee that it would support the development of the about their order and other complementary uses being able to not a subjuried of the sess such as housing, South Norfolk Council has also revious cert or that it would not support any designation that would reconstitute for sess such as housing, South Norfolk Council will continue to engage with the Town Council about alternative locations for leisure facilities consistent with the Town Council about alternative locations for leisure facilities consistent with the Town Council about alternative locations for leisure facilities consistent with the Town Council about alternative locations site may undermine the ability to deliver such faciliti the Council also objects to the designation of Diss High School of Local Green Space on the basis that it is inconsistent with paragraph 101 of the NPPF which sets out that designating Local Green Space should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential infrastructure.